vrthanujaa17-ctrl/intelligent-breast-cancer-classifier/README.md

 📌 Project Overview

-This project develops an intelligent machine learning system to classify Estrogen Receptor (ER) status in breast cancer patients using the METABRIC dataset.
+This project develops an intelligent decision-support system to classify breast cancer patients using the METABRIC gene expression dataset.
+The system predicts Estrogen Receptor (ER) status (Positive/Negative) based on clinical and gene expression features.

-The system builds a full ML pipeline including preprocessing, feature engineering, model training, hyperparameter tuning, and evaluation.
+Multiple classical machine learning models are implemented, tuned, and compared to evaluate their effectiveness in patient-level classification.

 👥 Team Members